mf-lit/docker-image-logitech-media-server/README.md

                -p 9090:9090 \
                -p 3483:3483 \
                -p 3483:3483/udp \
+               -p 5353:5353/udp \
                -v /etc/localtime:/etc/localtime:ro \
                -v <local-state-dir>:/srv/squeezebox \
                -v <audio-dir>:/srv/music \
                larsks/logitech-media-server

 The web interface runs on port 9000.
-If you also want this available on port 80 (so you can use `http://yourserver/` without a port number as the URL), you can add `-p 80:9000`, but you *must* also include `-p 9000:9000` because the players expect to be able to contact the server on that port.
+If you also want this available on port 80 (so you can use `http://yourserver/` without a port number as the URL), you can add `-p 80:9000`, but you _must_ also include `-p 9000:9000` because the players expect to be able to contact the server on that port.

 ## Using docker-compose

 There is a [docker-compose.yaml][] included in this repository that you will let you bring up a Logitech Media Server container using `docker-compose`.
 The compose file includes the following:

     volumes:
       - ${AUDIO_DIR}:/srv/music